morpheusgraphql/morpheus-graphql/README.md

 ## Descriptions

-if you need description for your GQL Type you can define GQL instance manualy and assign them description
+if you need description for your GQL Type you can define GQL instance manually and assign them description

 ```haskell
 data Person = Person